NahojPh/Strom/README.md

 # Strom
 Stommin

-Currently using nightly :)
+A game about fighting for galactic power, but way more disappointing.

-A game about fixting for galactic power, but way more disappointing.
+The controlls are WASD for movement then shoot with F, be warry of going out of frame.